'Quick picks' from librarians at the National Rehabilitation Information Center.

 A nationwide network of technology resource centers, community-based organizations, agencies, individuals, and companies.
 Provides information and support services to people of all ages and all disabilities, relative to the use of computer and assistive technology (AT).
 Call the national office for information on a center in your area.
 Web site contains information on centers, newsletters, and links.

-Each state and territory has an AT technical assistance project which is funded by the US Department of Education to assist citizens in accessing AT products and services.
+Each state and territory has an AT technical assistance project to assist citizens in accessing AT products and services.
 They will also have information about alternative financing for AT.
-Find your state’s project at resnaprojects.org/allcontacts/statewidecontacts.html. or call NARIC at 800/346-2742.
+Find your state’s project at www.catada.info/content/state-program-information. or call NARIC at 800/346-2742.

 Family Center on Technology and Disability